How to grow and care for Japanese maples

 How to propagate Japanese maples

-Japanese maples can be grown from seed but this is a lengthy process.
-Seed should be sown fresh in autumn.
-Place the seed in a pot of seed compost and cover with a sprinkling of soil.
-Place in a cold frame and wait for signs of growth.
+Japanese maples can be grown from saved seed but this is a lengthy process and cultivated varieties will not come true from seed.
+However, it's fun to try: in autumn, sow fresh seed in a pot of moist seed compost and cover with a sprinkling of soil.
+Place the pot in a cold frame and wait for signs of growth the following spring.

 Japanese maples may also be susceptible to horse chestnut scale insect, which does very little damage but looks unsightly.

 A more common problem is damage to the foliage from wind.
-Plants in pots have a higher risk of suffering from this.
-To resolve this, move pot-grown acers to a more sheltered spot.
+Potted Japanese maples have a higher risk of suffering from this.
+To resolve this, move them to a more sheltered spot.
 The ideal windbreak is a hedge as it will filter the wind – solid walls and fences can cause gusts of winds to be stronger and more damaging.

 - There's an enormous range of Japanese maples to buy – spend time working out which one is right for you and your garden